Co-Investigator and Director of HCAP, Health and Retirement Study

 Research and Projects

 Dr. Kobayashi investigates social and economic life course influences on cognitive aging in diverse global settings, and cross-national comparisons of later-life cognitive outcomes.
-She is the John G. Searle Assistant Professor of Epidemiology and Assistant Professor of Global Public Health at the University of Michigan School of Public Health and a Faculty Affiliate of the Survey Research Center at the University of Michigan Institute for Social Research.
+She is an Associate Professor of Epidemiology and Global Public Health at the University of Michigan School of Public Health and a Faculty Associate at the Survey Research Center at the University of Michigan Institute for Social Research.

 Selected Recent Publications